espruino/BangleApps/apps/agpsdata/README.md

 # A-GPS Data

-Load assisted GPS (AGPS) data directly to the watch using the new http requests on Android GadgetBridge.
+Load assisted GPS (A-GPS) data directly to your Bangle.js using the new http requests on Android GadgetBridge.

-Will download AGPS data in background (if enabled in settings).
+Will download A-GPS data in background (if enabled in settings).

 Make sure:
 * your GadgetBridge version supports http requests
 * turn on internet access in GadgetBridge settings

-Currently proof of concept on Bangle2 only.
+Currently proof of concept on Bangle.js 2 only.

 ## Creator
 [@pidajo](https://github.com/pidajo)